CDLUC3/mrt-doc/meetings/2018-09-25-simplifying-merritt.md

 - make sure servers and writable S3 test bucket are in the same region so we don't have data transfer charges
 - other concerns?

+### Administration

+We want it to be easy for customers to monitor the progress of their ingest jobs and/or be notified when problems occur, and we don't want Perry to have to keep an eye on the ingest pipeline himself; we also want better tools for tracing jobs through the workflow, and some sort of an administrative dashboard.

+#### Action items / questions to answer

+- what are the limitations of our current ability to trace jobs through the workflow? do we need to attach more metadata, job IDs, etc. somehow?
+- how can we improve notifications?
+- how can we improve workflow visibility?
+- what features do we want in a dashboard?